smartcontractkit/documentation/docs/chainlink-keepers/flexible-upkeeps.md

 > 🚧 **Note on `performData`**
 >
 > This data should always be validated against the contract’s current state to ensure that `performUpkeep()` is idempotent.
-It also blocks malicious keepers from sending non-valid data.
+It also blocks malicious Automation Nodes from sending non-valid data.
 This example, tests that the state is correct after re-balancing:
 > `require(_balance == LIMIT, "Provided increment not correct");`

 ```solidity